COVID-19 Alert: Physical access is limited. Please call head. – Legal: 740.992.5290 // Title: 740.992.2693

 Please take a few minutes to view our new site.
-We will continue to make improvements to this website to ensure the highest level of customer service.
-As Meigs County Clerk of Courts, I strive for positive, efficient and courteous customer service.
+We will continue to make improvements to this website to ensure the highest level As Meigs County Clerk of Courts, I strive for positive, efficient and courteous customer service.
 I, together with my staff, await the opportunity to serve the needs of Meigs County and its residents.

 Pursuant to Rule 45(D)(1) of the Rules of Superintendence for the Courts of Ohio “When submitting a case document to a court or filing a case document with a clerk of court, a party to a judicial action or proceeding shall omit personal identifiers from the document.”
 Pursuant to Rule 45(D)(3) of the Rules of Superintendence for the Courts of Ohio “The responsibility for omitting personal identifiers from a case document submitted to a court or filed with a clerk of court pursuant to division (D)(1) of this rule shall rest solely with the party.
 The court or clerk is not required to review the case document to confirm that the party has omitted personal identifiers, and shall not refuse to accept or file the document on that basis.”